peteroupc/MailLib/api/com.upokecenter.mail.Message.md

     public final void setContentDisposition​(ContentDisposition value)
 ### getContentType
     public final MediaType getContentType()
 Gets this message's media type.
+When getting, the media type may differ in certain cases from the value of the Content-Type header field, if any, and may have a value even if the Content-Type header field is absent from this message.
+If set to a media type, updates the Content-Type header field as appropriate.
 Cannot be set to null.
-If set to a media type, updates the Content-Type header field as appropriate.

 **Returns:**